armadillica/flamenco-worker-python/README.md

 First run `pip install -r requirements-dev.txt` to fetch developer dependencies.
 On Windows, download the [Microsoft Visual C++ 2010 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=13523).
+On Ubuntu/Debian, make sure you have the 'binutils' package installed.

 Run `mkdistfile.py` to create a distributable archive (`.zip` on Windows, `.tar.gz` on Linux and macOS) containing a runnable Flamenco Worker.
 This build doesn't require installing Python or any